How to Create Content for the Entire Customer Journey

 Keyword Research for Every Stage

 Every successful piece of content begins as a keyword.
 If you want people to find your content, you first need to ensure the topic is something people search for.
 After all, writing the most amazing and informative post about a topic no one apart from yourself is interested in will not lead to any conversions.
+If you know the right keywords, AI tools can make your content writing job even easier and quicker.

 Bearing in mind the interests and awareness stages of your target audience, hunt down keywords that have a decent search volume that you’re actually able to rank for.
 What you can rank for will depend on a variety of factors, including: